vmmc2/Competitive-Programming/README.md

 # Competitive-Programming
 Solutions for Programming Problems from Codeforces, Iudex, SPOJ, UVA and other online judges.
-It also contains solutions of LeetCode problems.
+It also contains solutions of LeetCode problems...

 ## ATCoder: 6 Problems Solved.
 ## Codeforces: 91 Problems Solved.